 Elective Group A: Catholic Studies

 This requirement is usually met in the sophomore year.
 In addition to the following courses, a few courses offered by other departments also meet the Catholic Studies requirement.
-These include ART 260 Monasticism and the Arts, MUSC 240 Catholic Mass and its Music, and PHIL 301 Faith and Reason.
+These include ART 260 Monasticism and the Arts and MUSC 240 Catholic Mass and its Music.
 Students should check with their advisors for a list of additional courses.

 |RELS 200||Special Topic: in Religion||3|

 |RELS 202||U.S. Latino/A Catholicism||3|